Voxel: Uses

-Common uses of voxels include volumetric imaging in medicine and representation of terrain in games and simulations.
+Uses of voxels include volumetric imaging in medicine and representation of terrain in games and simulations.
 Voxel terrain is used instead of a heightmap because of its ability to represent overhangs, caves, arches, and other 3D terrain features.
 These concave features cannot be represented in a heightmap due to only the top 'layer' of data being represented, leaving everything below it filled (the volume that would otherwise be the inside of the caves, or the underside of arches or overhangs).